⊕ General information

 FEATool Multiphysics is designed to be very easy to use and a fully integrated simulation package including CAD and geometry modeling tools, preprocessing and automatic grid generation, solvers, and post processing.
 This makes it possible to very quickly set up simulation experiments and test ideas, all in the same program so that the time to (start) solution is very short.
-Moreover, since FEATool integrates seamlessly with MATLAB one can also leverage the m-scripting language and MATLAB toolboxes together with FEATool.
+Moreover, since FEATool can integrate seamlessly with MATLAB one can also leverage the m-scripting language and MATLAB toolboxes together with FEATool.

 What is the design philosophy behind FEATool?

 FEATool is specifically designed to be easy to use, and also very general so that any kind of equation or problem can be studied.
-Moreover, FEATool interfaces naturally with MATLAB, and is extensible so as to interface with other software and simulation tools such as OpenFOAM, FEniCS, SU2 Code, Gmsh, ParaView, and Plotly.
+Moreover, FEATool feature optional native integration with MATLAB, and is extensible so as to interface with other software and simulation tools such as OpenFOAM, FEniCS, SU2 Code, Gmsh, ParaView, and Plotly.

 What programming language is FEATool written in?

-FEATool is written in the MATLAB m-code script language, and is therefore also extensible so users can call their own preprocessing, solvers, postprocessing routines through hooks and function overloading.
+The FEATool interface is written in the MATLAB m-code script language, and is therefore also extensible so users can call their own preprocessing, solvers, postprocessing routines through hooks and function overloading.